-For many occupations, workplace violence represents a serious occupational risk.
 Violence at work can take many forms: harassment, intimidation, threats, theft, stalking, assault, arson, sabotage, bombing, hostage-taking, kidnapping, extortion, suicide, and homicide.
 For each murder, there are countless other incidents of workplace violence in which victims are threatened or injured.

 In Type 1 violence, the perpetrator has no legitimate relationship to the business or its employees, and is usually committing a crime in conjunction with the violence (robbery, shoplifting, trespassing).